bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/navbar.md

 <<< DEMO ./demo/NavbarScroll.vue

+### Auto close behavior

+By default, the collapsible component is closed when clicking inside or outside the dropdown menu.
+You can use the `auto-close` property to change this behavior of the collapsible component.

+The `auto-close`property has 4 options.

+- `true` : the collapsible component will be closed by clicking outside or inside the collapsible component
+- `false` : the collapsible component will be closed by clicking the toggle button and manually calling the hide method.
+(Also will not be closed by pressing <kbd>esc</kbd> key)
+- `inside` : the collapsible component will be closed (only) by clicking inside the collapsible component menu
+- `outside` : the collapsible component will be closed (only) by clicking outside the dropdown menu

 ## Printing

 Navbars are hidden by default when printing.
 Force them to be printed by setting the print prop.